gofynd/fdk-store/markdown/cart/internal_/type-aliases/type-alias.Charges.md

 > `optional` **name**: `string`

-- This is the name of the charge applied
+- Name of the charge applied.

 ***